Art Inside Out

 Emanuel Cederqvist

-Photographer Emanuel Cederqvist creates site-specific photographic works during the spring of 2025 for the exhibition In the Wake of the Waves, which opens on June 14.
+Photographer Emanuel Cederqvist creates site-specific photographic works during the spring of 2025 for the exhibition In the Wake of the Waves.

 Emanuel Cederqvist is a photographer with an interest in how we interpret and read the shapes of the landscape in the light of our own memories, experiences and through our common cultural heritage.
 His working method can be described as a form of visual archeology where perception and photography can act as tools for the investigation.
 For Cederqvist, there is an interesting connection between the place and the photograph, where the traces of human presence talk about time in the same way as the photographic medium.